Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 To ensure interoperability, the information in the provided files shall be consistent.
 The sensor naming convention shall be the same all across, the locations of sensors and events shall be expressed using one single coordinate system, which should also be used for the grids, if applicable.

+### Why Zarr format

+Using the Zarr format to package the information is

 ### Waveform data

 The waveform data is the raw vibration recorded directly by the sensors.
 For convenience, the waveform data can be provided in physical units native to the instrument recording the data of $m$, ${m}/{s}$, or $m/s^2$ for displacement, velocity and acceleration, respectively.
 However, if size is of concern, storing the ADC count is more appropriate.
 Storing the ADC count represented as integers allow the usage of the Steim1 and Steim2 differential compression algorithms.